iqquee/fs-cache/README.md

 Memgodb gives you a MongoDB-like feature similarly as you would with a MondoDB database.

 ### Persist()
 Persist is used to write data to file.
-All datas will be saved into a json file.
+All data will be saved into a JSON file.

-This method will make sure all your your data's are saved.
-A cronJon runs ever minute and writes your data(s) into a json file to ensure data integrity
+This method will make sure all your data are saved.
+A cronjob runs ever minute and writes your data into a JSON file to ensure data integrity
 ```go
 fs := fscache.New()